nautobot/nautobot/nautobot/docs/installation/index.md

 [PostgreSQL](https://www.postgresql.org) is a powerful, open source relational database server.
 Nautobot uses the database to store its data.

-PostgreSQL was selected as the database backend due to its native support for [network address types](https://www.postgresql.org/docs/13/datatype-net-types.html).

 !!! note
     MySQL or other relational databases are not currently supported.